Bulldogs-Racing/bdr-rpi-docker/README.md

+# note that you should look at the docx file for pretty veiwing

 bdr-rpi-docker repository manual
 About this repository
 This is the documentation for the Github repository called bdr-rpi-docker.
 It is a Docker environment designed to be integrated with Visual Studios Code for the simulation of the Raspberry Pi environment that the Bulldog’s Racing car operates on.
 This was designed for development purposes.